Stonehage Fleming Financial Services Holdings Ltd Decreases Stock Holdings in Colgate-Palmolive (NYSE:CL)

 The business also recently disclosed a quarterly dividend, which was paid on Monday, August 15th.
 Stockholders of record on Thursday, July 21st were given a dividend of $0.47 per share.
 This represents a $1.88 dividend on an annualized basis and a dividend yield of 2.27%.
 The ex-dividend date of this dividend was Wednesday, July 20th.
 Colgate-Palmolive’s dividend payout ratio is presently 81.39%.

-A number of equities analysts have issued reports on CL shares.
+CL has been the subject of several research analyst reports.
+StockNews.com raised shares of Colgate-Palmolive from a “hold” rating to a “buy” rating in a research report on Tuesday, August 2nd.
+Wells Fargo & Company raised shares of Colgate-Palmolive to an “equal weight” rating in a research report on Tuesday, August 9th.
+TheStreet raised shares of Colgate-Palmolive from a “c+” rating to a “b” rating in a research report on Friday, April 29th.
 Deutsche Bank Aktiengesellschaft reduced their price target on shares of Colgate-Palmolive from $88.00 to $87.00 in a research report on Tuesday, July 19th.
-Barclays raised their price target on shares of Colgate-Palmolive from $71.00 to $74.00 and gave the stock an “equal weight” rating in a research report on Tuesday, August 2nd.
-TheStreet raised shares of Colgate-Palmolive from a “c+” rating to a “b” rating in a research report on Friday, April 29th.
-UBS Group raised their price target on shares of Colgate-Palmolive from $88.00 to $90.00 and gave the stock a “buy” rating in a research report on Monday, August 1st.
 Finally, Atlantic Securities lowered shares of Colgate-Palmolive from an “overweight” rating to a “neutral” rating and reduced their price target for the stock from $92.00 to $80.00 in a research report on Tuesday, May 3rd.
 Twelve investment analysts have rated the stock with a hold rating and four have assigned a buy rating to the company.
 Based on data from MarketBeat.com, the company presently has an average rating of “Hold” and an average target price of $84.57.

 About Colgate-Palmolive